Ashish020202/Expense-Tracker/README.md

 # Expense-Tracker
-This app lets you track your expenses, so it's easier to save money.
+This app lets you track your daily expenses, so it's easier to save money.

 Steps to Development.